mlflow/mlflow/docs/source/quickstart.rst

 Use MLflow with a Databricks workspace
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You need to configure Mlflow to use your Databricks workspace (To get started with Databricks, see: `Get started: Account and Workspace setup <https://docs.databricks.com/getting-started/index.html>`_).
+You need to configure MLflow to use your Databricks workspace (To get started with Databricks, see: `Get started: Account and Workspace setup <https://docs.databricks.com/getting-started/index.html>`_).
 You will need to know the URL of your Databricks workspace.
 You can find the URL in the Configuration page of the workspace:

 .. image:: _static/images/quickstart/quickstart_databricks_workspace_url.png
     :width: 800px